astralord/RandLib/README.md

 With RandLib one can easily work with probability distributions.
 One of the major advantages of this library (apart from being free and open-source) is that it doesn't require any additional packages.
 All you need is C++17 compiler support.

-What can you do with RandLib?
+What can be done via RandLib?
 Here are some useful examples:
 * Fast sampling.
 For instance, generate million variates from standard normal distribution:
 ```c++
 NormalRand X(0, 1);